Convergent Versioning

 Projects in this stage are typically regarded as complete, mature, and/or stable.
 As a result, releases within this stage:

-- MAY be of size S but not M, L, or X.
+• MAY only have a S impact, not M, L, or C.

 Note that a score of 1000 MAY NOT be represented by Convergent Versioning, as it MAY NOT be reached.